SirTidez/Behind-Bars/README.md

 4. Friends can pay bail for you in multiplayer

 ### Court Sessions
-1. Enter the courtroom for bail negotiation
+1. *(Planned for Phase 3)* Enter the courtroom for bail negotiation
-2. Use your skills and evidence to argue for lower bail
+2. *(Planned for Phase 3)* Use your skills and evidence to argue for lower bail
-3. Time is limited - make your case quickly
+3. *(Planned for Phase 3)* Time is limited - make your case quickly
-4. Accept the judge's final decision
+4. *(Planned for Phase 3)* Accept the judge's final decision

 ### Probation
 1. Automatic after multiple arrests